-If you have any medical condition that means you're expected to live six months or less, your claim will be dealt with more quickly.
+If you have any medical condition that means you might have 12 months or less to live, your claim will be dealt with more quickly.
 You will automatically qualify for the enhanced rate of the daily living component of PIP.
-But you will need to show that you have problems moving around or going out, to qualify for the mobility component of PIP.
+But you will still need to show that you have problems moving around or going out, to qualify for the mobility component of PIP.

 You will be able to claim PIP straight away - you do not have to wait for the three-month qualifying period.
 You or someone else can call the PIP claim line to start your claim.
-You do not need to fill in any forms, but your doctor or consultant will need to send a DS1500 form to the DWP or DfC.
+You can get an SR1 medical report from your doctor.